epfl-ada/ada-2024-project-padawans/README.md

    + After chosen events (see P2 analysis) check for rise in a genre/theme
 4. Sentiment analysis using the impact column of the historical dataset
    + Retrieve sentiment associated with the event from impact column
-   + Retrieve sentiment from the theme using pre-existing Sentiment Analysis libraries (https://www.bairesdev.com/blog/best-python-sentiment-analysis-libraries/)
+   + Compare to theme sentiment

 # Timeline